Dinesh D'Souza: Personal life

 D'Souza dated fellow conservatives Laura Ingraham and Ann Coulter prior to meeting Dixie Brubaker while working at the White House.
 D'Souza and Brubaker married in 1992.
 They have one daughter, Danielle D'Souza Gill, who is a writer and a member of the Women for Trump Coalition.
+In 2017, Danielle D'Souza married Brandon Gill, who became the representative for Texas's 26th congressional district in 2025; they have two children and live in Flower Mound, Texas.

-The couple lived together in California until D'Souza moved to New York as president of The King's College in 2010.
+D'Souza and Brubaker lived together in California until D'Souza moved to New York as president of The King's College in 2010.
 He maintained a residence near San Diego, California, where his wife and daughter remained.
-D'Souza and Brubaker divorced in 2012.
+The couple divorced in 2012.

-While D'Souza was being sentenced for campaign finance fraud in 2014, Brubaker wrote a letter to the judge alleging that D'Souza had physically abused her; she claimed that "in April 2012 … he, using his purple belt karate skills, kicked me in the head and shoulder, knocking me to the ground and creating injuries that pain me to this day."
-Benjamin Brafman, D'Souza's attorney for his campaign finance case, dismissed Brubaker's allegation as completely false.
+While D'Souza was being sentenced for campaign finance fraud in 2014, Brubaker wrote a letter to the judge alleging that D'Souza had physically abused her; she claimed that "in April 2012 ... he, using his purple belt karate skills, kicked me in the head and shoulder, knocking me to the ground and creating injuries that pain me to this day."

 On March 19, 2016, D'Souza married Deborah Fancher, a conservative political activist and mother of two.
 Fancher emigrated from Venezuela at age 10.
-The wedding was held near San Diego with Rafael Cruz, father of U.S. Senator Ted Cruz (R-TX), officiating.
+The wedding was held near San Diego with Rafael Cruz, father of U.S. senator Ted Cruz (R-TX), officiating.